In this post I’ll explain how to set up the leg press machine to get the best results and what to check if you’re experiencing issues.

 It offers a safer alternative to the free weight loaded squat with comparable results.

-Let’s take a look how best to set the exercise up to maximise your results and reduce your risk of injury.
+Let’s take a look how best to set up the exercise to maximise your results and reduce your risk of injury.

 Because the leg press challenges more than one joint, to perform the exercise safely and effectively you’ll need to assess range of motion at both your hip and ankle.